dmdequin/DataVisualization_RockClimbing/README.md

 ## Dependencies

-Jupyter Notebook
-Python
-Alteryx
-Tableau
+In order to look into the files in the WorkFiles directory, Jupyter Notebook, Python3, Alteryx, and Tableau are required.

 ## Directories